bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-01-task-of-data-analyst.md

 {% include toc.html %}

 ## Prepare data
-- Input: raw data
-- Output: enriched, trusted and understandalbe
-- Clean dirty data
-- What is dirty data?
+- Data preparation is the process of profiling, cleaning, and transforming raw data into enriched, trusted, and understandable data to get it ready to model and visualize.
+- Data preparation involves:
-  + Duplicate data
+  + Process duplicate data
-  + Incorrect data
+  + Correct wrong or inaccurate data
-  + Missing data
+  + Identify missing data
   + Identify outliers
-  + Inconsistent data
+  + Identify inconsistent data

 ## Model
 - Determine how tables are related to each other
 - Define and create relationships between table